lucee/lucee-docs/docs/06.docs/01.content/02.markdown/page.md

 ```
 </pre>

->>> For a complete list of available lexers, see the [Pygments website](http://pygments.org/docs/lexers/).
-We have added a 'lucee' alias in anticipation of an official lexer at some point in the future.
+>>> We have implemented two lexers for Lucee, `lucee` and `luceescript`.
+The former is used for tag based code, the latter, script based.
+For a complete list of available lexers, see the [Pygments website](http://pygments.org/docs/lexers/).

 ## Cross referencing